 There are fifteen separate pointer breeds, and coat density, length, texture, and shedding behavior vary between the breeds.

-The pointer family has fifteen distinct breeds, all of whom are excellent hunting dogs.
+The pointer family has fifteen distinct breeds, all excellent hunting dogs.
 These breeds include:

 - English Setter